NeuralEnsemble/pype9/README.rst

 with Docker
 ^^^^^^^^^^^
-Alternatively, there is a Docker image located at https://hub.docker.com/r/tclose/pype9/ that you can pull to run the simulations within a Docker container.
+There is a Docker image located at https://hub.docker.com/r/tclose/pype9/ that you can pull to run the simulations within a Docker container.
 See the instructions in the comments of the `Dockerfile` in the Pype9 repo for instructions on how to do this.